dlt-hub/dlt/docs/website/blog/2024-01-12-dlt-dbt-runner-on-cloud-functions.md

 model.
 For this reason, dlt offers a dbt runner that’s able to just run a dbt model on top of where dlt loaded the data, without setting up any additional things like dbt credentials.

-### How does running on cloud functions compare to our git actions deployment?
+### How does running on cloud functions compare to our git actions serverless deployment?

 At dlthub we test our pipelines, so it's only natural that we support a GitHub actions deployment.
 GitHub actions is an orchestrator that most would not find suitable for a data warehouse setup - but